-This 198 watt/sq. ft. data center was delivered one week early — completed in just 26 weeks through level 5 commissioning — and completed with Zero Defects.
+This 198 watt/sq. ft. data center was delivered one week early — completed in just 26 weeks through level 5 commissioning — and with Zero Defects.
 Scope of work included 24,000-sq.-ft. demolition of the existing roof and floor slab and subsequent buildout of the mission critical facility, two electrical rooms, three generator sets, UPS, main switchboard and 14,000-sq.-ft of 30-inch raised floor, conference room, security room, building office, new restrooms, office space, staging and parts.
-Critical load of 2.4MW and cooling system involves eight self contained 120 ton roof mounted air handlers for the data center space.
-1201 Comstock has been designed to the very strict 2008 California Building Code, and the structure has been upgraded to an importance factor of 1.5.
+Critical load of 2.4MW and cooling system involves eight self-contained 120-ton roof-mounted air handlers for the data center space.
+1201 Comstock was designed to the very strict 2008 California Building Code, and the structure was upgraded to an importance factor of 1.5.
 This DLR property is designed to withstand a seismic event functionally.

-The site was turned over to the client on January 9, 2009 with a PUE Measurement of 1.36 at 100% IT Load and was completed under budget.
+The site was turned over to the client on January 9, 2009 with a PUE Measurement of 1.36 at 100% IT Load.
+The project was completed under budget.

 This project achieved LEED-CI Platinum certification, one of the first data centers in the country and the first in California to reach the U.S. Green Building Council’s “greenest” certification level.